 IVUS uses high-frequency sound waves to provide images from inside the blood vessels.
-Sound waves sent from the transducer bounce off of the walls of the artery and return to the transducer as echoes.
+Sound waves from the transducer bounce off the artery walls and return to the transducer as echoes.
 A computer helps convert these echoes into images on the monitor to produce pictures of the coronary arteries or other blood vessels.

 How is the procedure performed?

-IVUS is usually performed in conjunction with angiography in a fluoroscopy room, also called a cath lab or interventional radiology suite.
+Doctors usually perform IVUS with angiography in a fluoroscopy room, also called a cath lab or interventional radiology suite.

 This procedure is often done on an outpatient basis.
 However, some patients may require admission following the procedure.
 Ask your doctor if you will need to be admitted.